-Do Mutable squares and oppositions really count as possessing the same tension as the other modes?
-These are the type of hard aspects that bend and are flexible at the edges.
-I’m not by any means saying that mutable aspects are easier than any other kind of difficult contact.
+Do Mutable squares and oppositions between Gemini, Virgo, Sagittarius, and Pisces tend to bend and are they flexible at the edges?
 Astrologers believe that a mutable hard aspectual action is variable, less fixed, and more movable.
 Mutable energy in the chart is also thought to be scattered, unfocused and easily distracted.
 The energy is spiraling or distributing outwards in multiple directions and is flexible in its mode of expression.
 Also, those with many planets placed in these signs could be pulled in different areas and there may be scatteredness as a result of the difficulty of being able to focus.

 The mutable or cadent quality (formerly called “common”) represents different aspects of the mind, so people with a strong mutable emphasis in their horoscopes live a lot in their heads.
 If they also have strong earth, they will use their minds to produce tangible form in the world, but they will still be highly mental.
 It is easier for the mind to change and adapt so a mutable emphasis is also associated with flexibility and versatility.
 Strongly mutable people bend and bend back, they observe the world, seek to understand it, and learn vicariously.